alexharri/website/posts/icelandic-name-declension-trie.md

 [dim_datasets]: https://bin.arnastofnun.is/DMII/LTdata/
 [k_format]: https://bin.arnastofnun.is/DMII/LTdata/k-format/

-However, the K-format has data for most words in the Icelandic language, not just names.
-With over _7 million_ entries, this data set is huge.
+However, the K-format has data for most words in the Icelandic language, not just personal names.
+With over __7 million__ entries, this data set is huge.
 We'll need some way to whittle the list down.

-Luckily for us, Iceland has the [Personal Names Register][icelandic_name_registry] that lists all Icelandic personal names approved (and rejected) by the [Personal Names Committee][personal_names_committee] (yes, that exists).
+Luckily for us, Iceland has the [Personal Names Register][icelandic_name_registry].
+It lists all Icelandic personal names approved -- and rejected -- by the [Personal Names Committee][personal_names_committee] (yes, that exists).

 [personal_names_committee]: https://en.wikipedia.org/wiki/Icelandic_Naming_Committee